 Read More about – 09 Most Cordless Drill Problems and Solutions

-Can I Reuse the Overheated Drill?
+Can I Reuse an Overheated Drill?

 You can reuse the overheated drill after repair or replace the damaged part.
 If its performance is reduced, try to replace the parts instead of repairing them.